How To Use And Configure WordPress Widgets – Part 2

 (Widgets Menu)

-This brings you to the Widgets area into your browser …
+This brings up the Widgets section in your browser …

 Widgets Area